nasa/openmct/e2e/README.md

 - Against a matrix of OS platforms.
 - Against a local development version of Open MCT.
 - A version of Open MCT loaded as a dependency (VIPER, VISTA, etc)
+- Against a variety of data sources or telemetry endpoints.

+### Why Playwright?

+[Playwright](https://playwright.dev/) was chosen as our e2e framework because it solves a few VIPER Mission needs:
+1. First-class support for Automated Performance Testing
+2. Official Chrome, Chrome Canary, and iPad Capabilities
+3. Support for Browserless.io
+4. Ability to generate code coverage reports

 ## Getting Started